- About Us

 We recommend using tin snips.
 If using a power chop saw, a good carbide tooth blade is recommended.
 Cutting slowly into the panels will prevent chipping.
 Wear a mask or respirator to prevent stone dust irritation if using power tools.
 See Aspect Stone Tile Installation Guide for additional information.

 It is stone and not intended to be bent.
 For inside and outside corners, cut the tile accordingly and abut them to each other.

 Use soap and water for standard cleanup.
 If you need a more aggressive cleaner, use a stone cleaner available at any home center.

-You can caulk exposed edges with a colored caulk similar to the color of your stone, or use a trim piece like wood to match your cabinets.
-We also offer Aspect Edge Trims for our metal tiles in five colors.
-Some of these look great with stone tiles.
+We offer Aspect Edge Trims in 9 colors.
+You can also caulk exposed edges with a colored caulk similar to the color of your stone, or use a trim piece like wood to match your cabinets.

 No. Aspect Stone tile is intended for wall surfaces only.

 With proper care it should last a lifetime.